Brooks Bollinger

-Brooks Michael Bollinger (born November 15, 1979) is a former American football quarterback in the National Football League (NFL) for the New York Jets, Minnesota Vikings, Dallas Cowboys and Detroit Lions.
-He also was a member of the Florida Tuskers in the United Football League (UFL).
-He played college football at the University of Wisconsin.
+Brooks Michael Bollinger (born November 15, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New York Jets, Minnesota Vikings, Dallas Cowboys and Detroit Lions.
+He was also a member of the Florida Tuskers in the United Football League (UFL).
+He played college football for the Wisconsin Badgers.

-Early years
+Early life

 Bollinger attended Grand Forks Central High School.
 He started in every game at quarterback during his four-year career, passing for 40 touchdowns and rushing for 19 more.
 He led the team to the state championship game as a junior in 1996.
 He was a two-time All-state quarterback and the Gatorade Player of the Year in North Dakota as a senior in 1997.

-He was a three year starter at point guard in basketball and contributed to the 1996 Class A state championship as a junior.
+He was a three-year starter at point guard in basketball and contributed to the 1996 Class A state championship as a junior.
 He received All-state honors as a senior.
 He was a notable infielder on the Grand Forks Royals American Legion baseball team, before the school fielded a varsity team.
 He was the starter at shortstop in 1996 and 1997.
 He was drafted twice in 2000 and 2001 by the Los Angeles Dodgers baseball team, both times in the 50th round.

 College career

 Bollinger accepted a football scholarship from the University of Wisconsin–Madison, where he was a four-year starting quarterback.
 In 2000, Bollinger, a redshirt freshman starter, assisted the Badgers in their second straight Rose Bowl victory along with teammate and Heisman Trophy winner Ron Dayne.

 The following year, Bollinger played in the Sun Bowl and defeated the UCLA Bruins.
-In one of the University of Wisconsin school papers, The Badger Herald, a full front page article praised the quarterback as a "Triple Threat."
+In one of the University of Wisconsin school papers, The Badger Herald, a full front-page article praised the quarterback as a "Triple Threat."
 The accompanying three pictures of Bollinger showed him scrambling, handing off, and scrambling once again.
 During his third year, the Badgers could not match the success of the two previous seasons as they posted a 5–7 overall record and did not earn a bowl game berth.

 Bollinger ended his collegiate career with an overtime victory over the Colorado Buffaloes in the Alamo Bowl.
 Bollinger finished with a 30–12 record as a starter at UW, a 3–0 bowl game record, and the school's rushing record for quarterbacks with 1,767 yards (twelfth overall in school history) and 26 touchdowns.

 He was a four-year starter and set the school record with 1,289 plays over the course of his career.
 He finished third in the school's All-time list with 771 career pass attempts, 5,627 career passing yards, 414 completions, 38 passing touchdown passes and 64 total touchdowns.
 He finished second in school history with 7,394 combined passing and rushing yards.

 In 2017, he was inducted into the University of Wisconsin Athletic Hall of Fame.